 Live your Dreams Now before it's Too Late

-I’d like to tell you a story about a palliative care nurse called Bonnie Ware.
-Now Bonnie would take care of patients in the last three to twelve weeks of their lives.
+I’d like to tell you a story about a palliative care nurse and author called Bonnie Ware.
+Bonnie would take care of patients in the last three to twelve weeks of their lives.
 She found that people grew a lot when they are faced with their own mortality.
 She asked them if they had any regrets about their life they did.
 There were 5 main regrets, I have paraphrased and added to Bonnie's words:

 1. I wish I’d had the courage to live a life true to myself, not the life others expected of me.

 Now that is a profound thought to meditate on.
 I wonder how many of us have lived a life true to ourselves?